tkurtbond/tkurtbond.github.io/posts/2021/05/08/mini-six-odds-of-hitting-a-target-number/index.rst

      output [explode d6] + Nd6 named "[X]M"
    }

-Remember to click “At Least” to get the right results!
+If you enter this manually instead of following the “code” link above, remember to click “At Least” to get the right results!

+These are labeled “1M”, “2M”, etc., instead of “1D”, “2D”, etc., to
+emphasize these are Mini Six wild dice probabilities.

-(Anydice defaults to only exploding twice, BTW.)
+Anydice defaults to only exploding twice, BTW.
+You can change that by adding ``set "explode depth" to 5`` at the beginning of the above code.

-(I later found the “Export”, so I've updated the spreadsheet using that data.)
+(I later found the “Export” view, so I've updated the spreadsheet using that data.)

 The Mini Six Wild Die explodes on a 6; unlike the OpenD6 Wild Die a 1 is **NOT** special.

 The blank cells at Target Numbers 6 and 12 are because you can’t roll a 6 or a 12, since those explode again.
-Not sure why 18 isn’t blank.
+Not sure why 18 isn’t blank, but if you set “explode depth” to 5 it is blank, along with 24 and 30, but then 36 isn't blank.

 The multiple 100s from 6D onward are, after the first, not actually 100s, but 99.x where x is small enough it rounds up to 100.00 when